lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

 Hence we had to insert an empty Image Header for GCC Linker to compute the correct ROM addresses.

+BTW that's not a bug: The Interrupt Vector Table uses address `0x80F9` to refer to function `Reset_Handler`, which is actually located at `0x80F8` (i.e. the address is off by 1).
+This is a known quirk of Interrupt Vector Tables on Arm CPUs.

 # Mark PineTime Firmware as OK

 TODO